boots-edu/textbook/source/original/week13_1.md

 __A real example__

 * Consider the garden example.
 This is actually a tree of components.
-  * The main component has children garden and display\-case
+  * The main component has children garden and display-case
   * The garden component has plants
-  * The display\-case component has children of type display\-row
+  * The display-case component has children of type display-row
-  * The display\-row component has children of type plant
+  * The display-row component has children of type plant
 * This is an incredibly common type of relationship in Computer Science, and sometimes we want to use it ourselves to represent data.

 __Topic: Recursion__